-Did you know Windows 10 has a hidden screen recording utility?
-With it, you can record a video of your actions in just about any Windows app, whether it's you want to capture gameplay or create a tutorial for someone on using Microsoft Office.
-Here's how it works.
+Did you know Windows 10 has a screen recording utility called the Xbox Game Bar?
+With it, you can record a video of your actions in just about any Windows app on your laptop, whether you want to capture gameplay or create a tutorial for someone using Microsoft Office.
+To make it easier for you, we've outlined a few simple steps on how to record your screen in Windows 10.

 1. Open the app you want to record.
-Unfortunately, the tool can't capture some programs, such as File Manager, or the entire desktop, but it does work in regular apps, whether from the Windows Store or desktop apps.
+Unfortunately, the screen recorder tool can't capture some programs — such as File Manager, or the entire desktop — but it does work in regular desktop apps (and those from the Windows Store).

-2. Press the Windows key and the letter G at the same time to open the Game Bar dialog.
+2. Press the Windows key + G at the same time to open the Game Bar dialog.

 4. Click on the Start Recording button (or Win + Alt + R) to begin capturing video.